Last updated in September 2020

 There is no point in buying items you do not need.
 Making a meal plan can help with this!
 Plan ahead what you want to eat for a week and if you skip a meal, pop it into the freezer.
 Fruits and vegetables can also be frozen if you do not manage to use them.
 Frozen fruits/vegetables can be delicious ingredients for smoothies.

 There are other areas with huge saving potentials.
 For a lot of products, you can just reduce their consumption by 50%, which will automatically cut your grocery bill in half.
-For example, you can clean your teeth perfectly fine without toothpaste or wash yourself without shower gel.
-Reducing your consumption of these products by half should therefore be easy.
+For example, you can clean your teeth perfectly fine without toothpaste or wash without shower gel.
+Reducing your consumption of these products by half should, therefore, be easy.

 Following the same concept, a lot of product use can be reduced in your kitchen.
 We all know that too much salt is bad so why not half your use of it?
 This will help your wallet and your health!